 - 1. For the purposes of this Catch and Effort Reporting System the reporting period shall be defined as one calendar month. - 2.
 At the end of each reporting period, each Contracting Party shall obtain from each of its vessels its total catch and total days and hours fished for that period and shall, by cable or telex, transmit the aggregated catch and days and hours fished for its vessels so as to reach the Executive Secretary not later than the end of the next reporting period. - 3.
 Such reports shall specify the month to which each report refers. - 4.
 Immediately after the deadline has passed for receipt of the reports for each period, the Executive Secretary shall notify all Contracting Parties of the total catch taken during the reporting period, the total aggregate catch for the season to date together with an estimate of the date upon which the total allowable catch is likely to be reached for that season.

-The estimate shall be based on a projection forward of the trend in daily catch rates, obtained using linear regression techniques from a number of the most recent catch reports.

-5. In the case of finfish, if the estimated date of completion of the TAC is within one reporting period of the date on which the Secretariat received the report of the catches, the Executive Secretary shall inform all Contracting Parties that the fishery will close on that estimated day or on the day on which the report was received, whichever is the later.
+The estimate shall be based on a projection forward of the trend in daily catch rates, obtained using linear regression techniques from a number of the most recent catch reports. - 5.
+In the case of finfish, if the estimated date of completion of the TAC is within one reporting period of the date on which the Secretariat received the report of the catches, the Executive Secretary shall inform all Contracting Parties that the fishery will close on that estimated day or on the day on which the report was received, whichever is the later.

-CONSERVATION MEASURE 45/XIV Precautionary Catch Limitation on Euphausia superba in Statistical Division 58.4.2
+CONSERVATION MEASURE 45/XX Precautionary Catch Limitation on Euphausia superbain Statistical Division 58.4.2

+Catch limit 1.
 The total catch of Euphausia superba in Statistical Division 58.4.2 shall be limited to 450 000 tonnes in any fishing season.
-A fishing season begins on 1 July and finishes on 30 June of the following year.

 This limit shall be kept under review by the Commission, taking into account the advice of the Scientific Committee.